QuivrHQ/quivr/docs/docs/quickstart.md

 ## Custom Brain
 If you want to change the language or embeddings model, you can modify the parameters of the brain.

-Let's say you want to use Mistral llm and a specific embedding model :
+Let's say you want to use a LLM from Mistral and a specific embedding model :
 ```python
 from quivr_core import Brain
 from langchain_core.embeddings import Embeddings